Mental evaluation delays Siloam Springs murder case

 Martinez told police she and Ochoa went to the Whiterock Street house together the night of June 25 and were there for some time.
 She said Ochoa pulled out a gun as they were leaving, according to the affidavit.

-Martinez, 18, of Decatur is charged with criminal accomplice to murder in the first degree, unlawful discharge of a firearm from a vehicle, terroristic act and battery.
-She previously pleaded innocent to the charges.
+Martinez, 18, of Decatur, is charged with criminal accomplice to murder in the first degree, unlawful discharge of a firearm from a vehicle, terroristic act and battery.
+She previously pleaded not guilty to the charges.

 She has a hearing scheduled Nov.
 18.